A fire at a popular nightclub in India's Goa state kills at least 25, officials say

 Local village council official Roshan Redkar told the news agency that authorities had earlier issued a demolition notice for the club as it had no construction permit from the government.
 But higher officials rolled back the order, he said.

-The state government has ordered an inquiry into the incident to determine the exact cause of the fire and whether fire safety norms and building regulations were followed, Sawant said.

-Regulations are poorly enforced in India where some public sector officials cut corners, leading to safety hazards.
+Regulations are poorly enforced in India where some public sector officials and builders cut corners, leading to safety hazards.

-Accidents involving gas cylinders aren’t uncommon in India and often result in casualties, underlining the need for authorities to implement stringent safety protocols.
+Accidents, particularly involving gas cylinders and electric short circuits, aren’t uncommon in India and often result in casualties, underlining the need for authorities to implement stringent safety protocols.